-3. Exit settings and then Start Play Store.
+3. Exit the settings and then start the Play Store.

-4. At the top left side open the menu options and make sure that the correct account is selected.
+4. At the top-left side, open the menu options and ensure that the correct account is selected.

 7. After removing accounts, re-add them and resync with Google from the Accounts & Sync menu.

-Note: You can also try to wipe the cache partition and check to see if that fixes the issue for you.
+Note: You can also try wiping the cache partition and check to see if that resolves the issue for you.

-It is possible that sometimes the above solution might not work and if you are getting this error inside an application and are able to open the Google Play store, we can try to implement another fix that should be able to fix this issue for your computer.
-For that:
+It is possible that sometimes the above solution might not work.
+If you are getting this error inside an application and are able to open the Google Play store, we can try to implement another fix that should be able to resolve this issue on your computer.
+To do this:

 - Close all applications and navigate back to your home screen.